RimidalU/link-blink/.github/README.md

 > - **Repository Pattern**: Abstracts data access logic and provides a clean API for interacting with the database.
 > - **Service Layer**: Contains business logic and coordinates between repositories and controllers.
 > - **Controller Layer**: Handles HTTP requests and responses, delegating work to the service layer.
+> - **Caching**: Utilizes Redis for caching frequently accessed data, reducing the load on the database and improving performance.

 ## Project setup